-Six eggs well beaten together with a cup of sugar, any flavoring, and a pinch of salt.
-Heat one pint of milk in a bright saucepan or tin pail.
-When hot, stir in the eggs and sugar till it thickens.
-Half a teaspoonful corn starch may be beaten smooth in a little cold milk, and stirred in the milk, before the eggs are added, if desired.
+To 6 well-beaten eggs add 1 cup sugar, any flavoring, and a pineh of salt.
+Heat 1 pt. milk in a bright sauce-pan or tin pail.
+When hot, add the eggs and sugar and stir till it thickens.
+If desired, $\frac{1}{2}$ teaspoon cornstarch may be beaten smooth in a little cold milk and stirred into the milk before the eggs are added.